SouvickG/CONVEX/README.md

 7) Content: The dialogue or utterance (applicable only for Speech).
 8) Duration: The length of each action measured in seconds.
-9) Speech_Act: 12 categories (more details about the categories can be found in the paper, Section 4.3.1)
+9) Speech_Act: 12 categories (more details about the categories can be found in the paper, Section 4.3.1) Categories-->
     S1: Question or Seek; S2: Accept or Reject; S3: Counter or Offer; S4: Answer; S5: Clarify; S6: Inform or Declare; S7: Evaluation;
     S8: Instruct; S9: Repeat; S10: Confirmation; S11: Courtesy; S12: Greetings and Closing Rituals
-11) Search_Action: 4 categories (the categories can be found in the paper)
+11) Search_Action: 4 categories (more details about the categories can be found in the paper, Section 4.3.2) Categories-->
     SR1: Query Creation or Refinement; SR2: SERP Scanning; SR3: Document Scanning; SR4: Organizing Answers from Multiple Documents